Seven steps: Thai hotel business license

 To successfully apply for a hotel business application, in general, these seven steps are required:

-Under a ministerial regulation, hotels are classified as follows:
+In accordance with the ministerial regulation, hotels can be classified into different types as follows:

 - Type 1: hotels providing accommodation only, the number of rooms does not exceed fifty, the size of each room is not less than eight square meters,